 As a ‘rule of thumb’, 1.5 times the nominal capacity should be allowed for transformerless UPSs, and three times the nominal air conditioning running capacity should be allowed for the air conditioning.

 If a data centre is providing a critical ICT resource that has to remain online under all circumstances, then an on-site generator must be provided to back up the UPS if a long-duration blackout occurs.
-Additionally, for successful operation as part of the power protection strategy, the generator must be carefully matched to the UPS characteristics and sized sufficiently to handle all the emergency power needed during a blackout.
+Additionally, for successful operation as part of the power protection strategy, the generator must be carefully matched to the UPS characteristics and sized sufficiently to handle all the emergency power needed during an outage.